 Volunteering is a very funny one because there will be people out there that will ask why you are doing something if you aren’t getting paid, talk of whoever you are assisting as using you and several other conspiracy theories behind why volunteering in the arts exists.
 Hell, I have even heard individuals launch tirades against creative arts bodies running modern day volunteer sweatshops- all be it from people I suspect have never volunteered in their life.

-The reality is what you gain from volunteering in the arts are practical on the job experience, credibility through being able to reference it on a CV or as testimonials and contacts which will probably prove extremely helpful in the future.
+The reality is what you gain from volunteering in the arts, not for profit or within the community sectors are practical on the job experience, credibility through being able to reference it on a CV or as testimonials and contacts which will probably prove extremely helpful in the future.

-You may be working for free, but the skill you will gain is invaluable.
+Flip your head and think of it as an exchange.
+You give labour but skill you will gain is invaluable.
 Don’t be the person who refuses to do admin or whinges about not doing enough of what you want to do because let’s face it there isn’t a person alive who doesn’t have to perform some tasks within their working career they’d prefer not to.
 Volunteers are no different and to be honest, the last thing someone who has engaged a volunteer wants to do is listen to them gripe about how what they are doing sucks all day or how to do things “better” by someone who has just walked in the door.

 From there, you can use your website to show case your work, express your opinions on creative elements, blog about your creative journey, stream content related to completed creative projects and find others to do creative work with.

 If you are seriously that much of a Luddite you cannot create a WordPress site, look for someone who can do it for you in exchange for creative barter.
+Or sign up for the courses that teach you how to build your website in a day.
 It is important.
-Seriously.

 Make use of social media

-And with Social Media, please make it fun and interesting.
+And with social media, please make it fun, authentic and interesting.

 There are also countless free sites where you can upload your own opinions and comments on creative subjects.
-Positioning yourself as an expert in all things creative is not vulgar, it’s smart.
+Positioning yourself as an expert in all things creative or business is not vulgar, it’s smart.
+As long as you’ve got the interest and skill to back it up, of course!

 Produce your own projects